ronit991/RTOS_Greenhouse_Automation/readme.md

     .
     .
     .
-    return &message;  // message is a character array defined globally }
+    return message;  // message is a character array defined globally }
 ```